Fan Focus: Madison – December 19, 2010

 I think the book (like always) was better, though the movie was actually pretty good.
 I loved that they were able to get more humor into the movie than normal.
 The rating PG-13 also made me happy because Harry Potter isn’t just a kids movie, we older generations want to watch the epic tales that involved painful deaths and bloody hands.
 Another disappointing part was that Wormtail did not actually kill himself.
 That was one of the reasons why Harry got out in the first place!
 But the battle at the Ministry of Magic turned everything right.
 The action was phenomenal and I can’t wait to see it again!

 Now knowing where the split is, and feeling the way the movie ended, do you feel it was a good choice?

 I honestly think the place they split was unnecessary.
 I would have liked the split to be before Malfoy Manor because you have to watch a beloved character die before the movie ends.
 The movie is also (compared to the book) 2/3 of the way done.
 Maybe if they were to split it into 4ths, I would feel better.

 Did the movie live up to all of the epic hype that surrounded each trailer?

 Yes, the movie did live up to its previews.
 The trailers took the best parts in the movie (Even some from the past movies!) and created a hype that took the energy for the upcoming movie and blasted it.
-I was so excited to see it, that I forgot 3 of my homework assignments because I was to occupied with the thought of seeing it.
+I was so excited to see it, that I forgot three of my homework assignments because I was too occupied with the thought of seeing it.
 The trailers were amazing and so was the movie.

 Do you have anything else you’d like to add?
 Maybe a theory you still believe to be true, a shout-out, praise for yours truly?